-- 779 Revisions to the Java Community Process (this document) and the Java Specification Participation 780 Agreement shall be carried out using the Java Community Process with the following changes: - 1.
-Only EC members can initiate a JSR to revise one of these documents. - 2.
-Each The EC must approve the JSR. - 3.
-The Expert Group consists of both-all ECs members with a member of the PMO as Spec Lead. - 4.
+- 779 Revisions to the Java Community Process (this document) and the Java Specification Participation 780 Agreement shall be carried out using the Java Community Process with the following changes: - 781 1.
+Only EC members can initiate a JSR to revise one of these documents. - 782 2.
+Each The EC must approve the JSR.

+- 783 3.
+The Expert Group consists of both-all ECs members with a member of the PMO as Spec Lead. - 784 4.
 There is no Reference Implementation or Technology Compatibility Kit to be delivered and no 785 TCK appeals process to be defined.

-V APPENDIX B: TRANSITIONING TO A MERGED EC 786
+786 V APPENDIX B: TRANSITIONING TO A MERGED EC

-- 787 In the previous version (2.8) of this Process Document there were two separate Executive 788 Committees, one for Java ME and one for Java SE and Java EE combined.
-The single Executive 789 Committee described in this version of the Process Document will be implemented through the 790 following process: - 791 The 2012 annual elections will be held as defined in JCP 2.8, but candidates will be informed 792 that if they are elected their term will be for only a single year, since all candidates must stand 793 for re-election in 2013. - 794 Immediately after the 2012 election the two ECs will be merged.
-Oracle and IBM's second 795 seats will be eliminated, resulting in a single EC with 30 members. - 796 All subsequent JSR ballots (even for in-progress JSRs) will then be voted on by the merged 797 EC. - 798 For the 2013 annual elections three Ratified and two Elected Seats will be eliminated, thereby 799 reducing the EC to 25 members.
-All 25 seats will be up for re-election in 2013. - Members elected in 2013 will be ranked to determine whether their initial term will be one or 800 two years.
-The 50% of Ratified and 50% of Elected members who receive the most votes 801 802 will serve an initial two-year term, while all others will serve an initial one year term. - 803 All members elected in 2014 and subsequently will serve a two-year term. - 804 For clarity, note that the provisions specified in this version of the Process Document regarding a 805 merged EC will apply to subsequent ballots on all existing JSRs, whether or not the Spec Leads of - 806 those JSRs chose to adopt this version of the Process Document in its entirety.
+- 787 In the previous version (2.8) of this Process Document there were two separate Executive - 788 Committees, one for Java ME and one for Java SE and Java EE combined.
+The single Executive - 789 Committee described in this version of the Process Document will be implemented through the 790 following process: - The 2012 annual elections will be held as defined in JCP 2.8, but candidates will be informed that if they are elected their term will be for only a single year, since all candidates must stand for re-election in 2013. - Immediately after the 2012 election the two ECs will be merged.
+Oracle and IBM's second seats will be eliminated, resulting in a single EC with 30 members. - All subsequent JSR ballots (even for in-progress JSRs) will then be voted on by the merged EC. - For the 2013 annual elections three Ratified and two Elected Seats will be eliminated, thereby reducing the EC to 25 members.
+All 25 seats will be up for re-election in 2013. - Members elected in 2013 will be ranked to determine whether their initial term will be one or two years.
+The 50% of Ratified and and 50% of Elected members who receive the most votes will serve an initial two-year term, while all others will serve an initial one year term. - All members elected in 2014 and subsequently will serve a two-year term.